santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 ### Monastic tradition (level 3)

 Monks who follow the Way of the Ancient Roots have learned from studying the simplest organisms, plants and fungi.
-And trough their studies they managed to control the flow of Ki in other beings.
+And trough their studies they managed to control the flow of Ki in such beings.

-One may hold a seed of a fruit in the morning and go to sleep with a full harvest, this is the way we walk.
+The way they walk: one may hold a few seeds in the morning and go to sleep with a full harvest.

 <div style='margin-top:10px'></div>